The following information comes from the National Institute on Drug Abuse.

 Myth: Marijuana won’t hurt my grades.

-Fact: Marijuana is linked to school failure because of its negative effects on attention, memory and learning.
-It becomes more difficult to learn something new or do complex tasks that require focus and concentration when using marijuana.
+Fact: Marijuana use may interfere with your education because of its negative effects on attention, memory and learning.
+It may be difficult to learn something new or do complex tasks that require focus and concentration while using marijuana.

 Myth: Since marijuana is legal in Washington if you are 21, using it won’t hurt my chances for employment.

-Fact: Wrong!
-If you are required to take a drug test as a condition of employment, marijuana will impact your ability to be hired for federal positions or other contractors for the federal government.
+Fact: If you are required to take a drug test as a condition of employment, marijuana will impact your ability to be hired for federal positions or as a contractor for the federal government.
 Many non-federal positions also require drug testing.
-If you can’t pass the drug test, you can’t have the job!

 Marijuana is illegal under federal law even in states that legalize it.
 The federal government classifies marijuana as a schedule 1 drug, meaning it is perceived to have no medical value and a high potential for abuse.